- How do I get a free library card?

 Are there rooms available for local community groups to meet?

 The Akhoury Room seats 75 people and can be divided for smaller groups.
 The New Jersey Room seats 10 and is suitable for small group meetings.
 These rooms are for the use of non-profit groups whose membership is predominately Florham Park residents.
-To reserve any of the rooms, the group must complete an application and agree to abide by the meeting room policies.
+To use any of the rooms, the group must apply to book the room on our Meeting Room reservation page and agree to abide by the meeting room policies.

 Can I remember a loved one with a gift to the Library?